Kondamon/HUSCI/README.md

 # Human Survival Climatic Scale (HUSCI)

+> Note: This is a draft that is work in progress.

 ## Introduction

 Climate change represents one of the most significant challenges of our time, impacting ecosystems, economies, and societies.
 Understanding its effects, however, can be daunting due to the complexity of scientific data involved.
 The Human Survival Climatic Index (HUSCI) is developed to bridge this gap, offering a comprehensible and robust framework to communicate the impact of climate change effects on earth and humans.